 Special Presentation

-4. The Festival’s Competition categories have different eligibility rules - the length, genre (narrative or documentary) and origin regulations can all change from category to category.
-For example, some categories accept films of any running time, while other categories may require a minimum running time of 60 minutes or a maximum running time of 30 minutes.
+4. The Festival’s Competition categories have different eligibility rules - the length, genre (narrative or documentary) and origin regulations are subject to change from category to category.
+For example, some categories accept films of any runtime, while other categories may require a minimum runtime of 60 minutes or a maximum runtime of 30 minutes.
 For other examples, some categories accept both narrative and documentary films, while other categories are restricted to one or the other; some categories accept films from any country in the world, while others only accept films from the United States or specific counties in Florida.
 Please read each category description carefully before submitting.
-If you mistakenly submit to a category for which your film is not eligible, the Festival will not disqualify your entry, but our programmers will instead consider your submission for a category where it will be eligible.
+If you mistakenly submit to a category for which your film is not eligible, the Festival will not disqualify your entry, but instead our programmers will consider your submission for a category where it will be eligible.

 5. Our Festival’s audience-voted awards are determined by the audience of each screening being invited to rate the film on a numeric scale on a paper ballot.
 The average of the audience’s scoring will be multiplied by the fractional audience participation in the voting process (that is, the number of people who choose to vote out of the total attendance at each screening) in order to come up with a final score.
 At the conclusion of the Festival, the film with the highest over-all score in each audience-voted category will win that category’s award.
 Should two top final scores be separated by less than 1/10 of a percentage point, a tie will be declared.
 Ratings and final scores are confidential and not published or shared.